The link between alcohol and cancer might not be obvious, but you should add cancer to the list of reasons not to over-imbibe.

 According to a National Institute on Alcohol Abuse and Alcoholism (NIAAA) combined analysis of 200 studies, the tightest ties between alcohol and cancer are to cancers related to the mouth and throat.
-The fact that many drinkers also smoke cigarettes make the risks greater.
+When alcohol touches bacteria in your mouth, it changes into acetaldehyde, which alters your DNA.
+The fact that many drinkers also smoke cigarettes makes the risks greater.
 And your risk of stomach, colon, rectum, liver, breast, and ovarian cancer all seem to be higher if you drink alcohol, even if you stick to 25 grams of alcohol, or about two drinks a day.
 In fact, current estimates suggest that cancers associated with alcohol cause nearly 6 percent of all cancer deaths worldwide.

-Drinking may slightly increase the chance of breast cancer both before and after menopause.
-This is even true of red wine.
-One study recruited more than 335,000 women, ages 35 to 70, from 10 European countries, following the group for 11 years, on average.
-Drinking five to 15 grams of alcohol a day increased their breast cancer risk nearly 6 percent, including some of the more deadly kinds of tumors.
-The risk was stronger among women who started drinking before their first pregnancy — a good reason not to overdo it in college or your fun-loving twenties.
+Just one small glass of wine or beer every day — about 10 grams of alcohol — increases premenopausal breast cancer risk by 5 percent and postmenopausal risk by 9 percent, according to a report analyzing multiple studies with data on 12 million women.
+Some evidence suggests the risk is stronger among women who start drinking before their first pregnancy — a good reason not to overdo it in college or your fun-loving twenties.
 Drinking more than six grams of alcohol a day if you’ve already had breast cancer can increase the chance of a recurrence in women past menopause, other evidence suggests.

 The evidence of a link between alcohol consumption and colon, rectum, stomach, prostate, and endometrial cancer remain controversial, the NIAAA reports, largely because scientists haven’t pinned down the mechanism within the body.
 But we can see signs of a link in studies of big populations.